Globularia | Blue Blossoms of the Mediterranean

 Basic Information

-- Scientific Name: Globularia spp.
+- Scientific name: Globularia spp.

 - Family: Plantaginaceae

-- Origin: Mediterranean region, Southern Europe
+- Origin: Mediterranean coast, Southern Europe

-Cultural Significance Around the World
+Cultural Significance Worldwide

-Historical Episodes
+Historical Background

 Sunlight